 "The popular image of Oxford as a place of languorous repose can be misleading.
 With every day consumed by the thousand different things on offer, my time here passed in the blink of a fevered eye.
-It was thrilling to be part of such an engaged intellectual community, where the variety of lectures, seminars, readings and performances is astounding, not just within the fields of English and film aesthetics.
+It was thrilling to be part of such an engaged intellectual community, where the variety of lectures, seminars, readings and performances is astounding.
 The MSt was a demanding and exciting course, introducing advanced methods of scholarship that allowed me to make use of Oxford's singular archives.
 It combined rigorous supervision with a variety of scholarly methods, all of which have strengthened the approach of my current research and spurred me on to unfamiliar territory, often cross-pollinating disciplines.
 The support of my college allowed me to take part in landmark conferences within Oxford and London, and made my social life particularly vibrant.
 I am extremely grateful to the James-Fairfax Oxford Australia Fund for making my time at Oxford possible.
 It has been a uniquely wonderful experience that will affect me profoundly, long after I have left."